Disease burden: Canada

+Burden of disease attributable to lack of water, sanitation, hygiene

 Criticism

 There is no consensus on the best measures of the public's health.
-This is not surprising because measurements are used to accomplish diverse functions (e.g., population health assessment, evaluation of the effectiveness of interventions, formulation of health policies, and projection of future resource need).
+This may be due to the fact that measurements are used to accomplish diverse functions, such as population health assessment, evaluation of the effectiveness of interventions, formulation of health policies, and projection of future resource needs.
 The choice of measures may also depend on individual and societal values.
 Measures that only consider premature death will omit the burden of living with a disease or disability, and measures that combine both in a single measure (i.e. DALYs) need to make a judgment to the significance of these measures compared to each other.
 Other metrics such as economic costs will not capture pain and suffering or other broader aspects of burden.

 DALYs are a simplification of a complex reality, and therefore only give a crude indication of environmental health impact.
 Relying on DALYs may make donors take a narrow approach to health care programs.
 Foreign aid is most often directed at diseases with the highest DALYs, ignoring the fact that other diseases, despite having lower DALYs, are still major contributors to disease burden.
 Less-publicized diseases thus have little or no funding for health efforts.
 For example, maternal death (one of the top three killers in most poor countries) and pediatric respiratory and intestinal infections maintain a high disease burden, and safe pregnancy and the prevention of coughs in infants do not receive adequate funding.